 Onsite Student Workshops

-Did you know that in addition to our training and professional development workshops for teachers, we also offer student-facing workshops?
-Our team of teachers can come onsite to your school to lead a student-facing workshop on a variety of different topics.
-Each session is adapted to your school, and designed to meet your specific course requirements and take into consideration your students’ specific needs and interests.
+Did you know we offer student-facing workshops in addition to our training and professional development workshops for educators?
+Our team can come onsite to your school to lead a student-facing workshop on various topics.
+Our team adapts each session to your school and designs it to meet your specific course requirements.
+We consider your learners’ specific needs and interests.

-The second session was offered in December and it focused on Job Skills.
-This workshop was adapted to support the school’s Career and Life Management (CALM) curriculum.
-The hands-on workshop helped students develop their skills in cover letter writing, career exploration, and interviewing.
-Joelle, from the Learning Bird team, worked with the students to explore a number of different career options and helped them create tailored cover letters.
-She also worked with them to prepare common interview questions and guided them on how to successfully navigate a job interview.
-The students paired up and practiced asking and answering a variety of questions and then filmed their interviews so they could critique each other’s performances.
+We offered the second session in December, focusing on Job Skills.
+We adapted this workshop to support the school’s Career and Life Management (CALM) curriculum.
+The hands-on workshop helped learners develop their cover letter writing, career exploration, and interviewing skills.
+Joelle from the Learning Bird team worked with the learners to explore several different career options and helped them create tailored cover letters.
+She also worked with them to prepare common interview questions and successfully navigate a job interview.
+The learners paired up and practiced asking and answering various questions.
+Then they filmed their interviews to critique each other’s performances.

-A third workshop is scheduled in March.
-Natalie will be working with students on the topic of Critically Analyzing Media.
-This workshop, which is part of the Film Studies course, will help students develop critical thinking around the way that individuals and groups are portrayed in the media (film, television, and the news).
-It will cover a range of topics, including stereotypes, positive and negative bias, fake news, and misrepresentation.
-This workshop will work to increase students’ digital and media literacy.
+We scheduled a third workshop for March.
+Natalie will be working with learners on the topic of Critically Analyzing Media.
+This workshop, part of the Film Studies course, will help learners think critically about how the media (film, television, news) portrays individuals and groups.
+It will cover various topics, including stereotypes, positive and negative bias, fake news, and misrepresentation.
+This workshop will work to increase learners’ digital and media literacy.